Postpartum Fatigue

 Sources of B vitamins include:

-• Whole grains like brown rice, oats, barley
+• Whole grains: Brown rice, oats, quinoa

 Sources of magnesium include:

-• Nuts and seeds like almonds, cashews, pumpkin seeds
+• Nuts/seeds: Almonds, cashews, pumpkin seeds

-• Whole grains like brown rice and quinoa
+• Whole grains: Brown rice and quinoa

 The Gut-Brain Connection

-Essential Hydration
+Hydration

 FAQs